Viktor753/FlappyBird/README.md

 # FlappyBird
- This is a recreation of the original game "Flappy Bird".
+Download to the game: https://viktor-ek.itch.io/flappy-bird !!
+This is a recreation of the original game "Flappy Bird" !!

 I do not own the design or ideas for the game.
 I have written all the code from scratch.
 The sprites and audio files were downloaded from: https://github.com/samuelcust/flappy-bird-assets/tree/master